robbert-vdh/yabridge/README.md

   to upgrade your Wine version.
 Instructions for how to do this on Ubuntu can be found on the [WineHQ website](https://wiki.winehq.org/Ubuntu).

+  If you're getting a `0024:err:process:exec_process` error, then your Wine prefix is set to 32-bit only and it won't be possible to run 64-bit applications like `yabridge-host.exe`.

 - Timeout errors during plugin scanning are caused by the Wine process not being able to start.
 There should be plugin output messages in your DAW or terminal that with more information on what went wrong.